Melvin-p/ArduinoWrapper/README.md

 - GPIO Pins are not supported

 ## Plans
-- Output a shared library that can linked to (Windows DLL Issues)
 - Support Adafruit RGB LCD Shield Library
 - automate the x.ino to x.exe process
 - support EEPROM